-You can choose from four models, which Lexus says are generally within the latest two model years.
+You can choose from five models, which Lexus says are generally within the latest two model years.
 Insurance is included (up to $500,000 in liability), as is maintenance.

-The Mercedes-Benz Collection subscription promises a Benz for every occasion, offering 10 different models at the lowest membership tier, from sedans to coupes to vans.
+The Mercedes-Benz Collection subscription promises a Benz for every occasion, offering 10 models at the lowest membership tier, from sedans and coupes to vans.
 The three tiers of its membership model begin at $1,095 for the Signature plan and go up to $2,995 for the Premier plan.